alexsands/coyote-badger/README.md

 ## Getting Started
 Coyote Badger is designed to take a spreadsheet of accurately bluebooked citations and search for them.
-Basically, it opens and controls a Chrome browser in the background to do what an editor would be doing manually.
+Basically, it opens and controls a web browser in the background to do what an editor would be doing manually.

 When it runs, it will pull the sources for a particular project, and output